 Johanna M.P.
 Ward

-Ms. Ward is the inaugural Hadden Fellow.
+Attorney Ward is the inaugural Hadden Fellow.

-Growing up in Hawaii and graduating from Westmount College in Santa Barbara, she wanted to experience law school in New England and so attended Quinnipiac University from which she received both a Juris Doctor and a Masters of Business Administration.
+Growing up in Hawaii and graduating from Westmont College in Santa Barbara, she wanted to experience law school in New England and so attended Quinnipiac University from which she received both a Juris Doctor and a Masters of Business Administration.